isomerpages/moe-frontierpri/_curriculum/Mathematics.md

 </table>
 <p><strong><u>Key Programmes</u></strong></p>
 <p><strong><u>1.
 Developing students' confidence and enjoyment through Math &amp; Science Week</u></strong></p>
-<p>To learn Mathematics through play and exploration, our Frontierers&rsquo; learning is extended beyond classroom.
+<p style="text-align: justify;">To learn Mathematics through play and exploration, our Frontierers’ learning is extended beyond classroom.
 They are exposed to practical and real-life examples as pupils apply their learning to authentic situations.
 The Department hopes that the experience gained will garner them to instil a positive attitude towards Mathematics and its uses in their daily lives.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>